-ADVANCED ACCOUNTING

-Prerequisites: 622 or equivalent.
-Examination of accounting theory emphasizing accounting for business combinations, partnerships, foreign operations, nonprofit entities and consolidated statements.

-TAXATION I Prerequisite: 621 or equivalent, Federal tax law related to individuals, Master of Taxation students will not be able to take this course to satisfy tax electives in the Master of Taxation program.

-TAXATION II Prerequisite: 530 or permission.
+- 520 ADVANCED FINANCIAL REPORTING AND ANALYSIS 3 credits Prerequisites: 622 or equivalent.
+Examination of accounting theory and financial reporting practices for business combinations, partnerships, foreign operations, nonprofit entities, and consolidated statements.
+Covers U.S. GAAP, IFRS, SEC reporting, and corporate financial reporting policy.
+Emphasizes professional accounting research.
+Includes a research component. - 530 CONTEMPORARY FEDERAL TAXATION 3 credits Prerequisite: 621 or equivalent.
+Examines current federal tax practice with an emphasis on individual taxes.
+Includes a research component.
+Master of Taxation students will not be able to take this course to satisfy tax electives in the Master of Taxation program. - 531 BUSINESS ENTITY TAXATION 3 credits Prerequisite: 530 or permission.
 Federal income tax law related to partnerships, corporations, trusts and estates; also includes an overview of federal estate and gift tax law.

-540 AUDITING 3 credits Prerequisites: 621 or equivalent.
-Examines auditing standards and procedures used by independent auditors in determining whether a firm has fairly presented its financial position.

-INFORMATION SYSTEMS AUDIT AND CONTROL

-Prerequisites: 540 or permission of instructor.
+Includes a research component.
+Master of Taxation students will not be able to take this course to satisfy tax electives in the Master of Taxation program. - 540 ASSURANCE SERVICES AND PROFESSIONAL RESPONSIBILITIES 3 credits Prerequisites: 621 or equivalent.
+Examines assurance services including external auditing and professional responsibilities.
+Focuses on standards, professional ethics, and independence requirements and procedures used in conducting assurance services.
+Includes a research component. - INFORMATION SYSTEMS AUDIT AND CONTROL 3 credits Prerequisites: 540 or permission of instructor.
 Learn the fundamental concepts and practices of information systems audit control.
 Use control objectives and standards by information systems control, audit and security organizations.

+554 INFORMATION SYSTEMS SECURITY

-3 credits Prerequisites: 603 or equivalent.
-Focus on information systems risk and security in distributed business environments; develop policies, practices, and systems for security of computers ing, budgetary control, appropriations and various accounting systems to governmental units, educational, medical and other nonprofit institutions.
+Prerequisites: 603 or equivalent.
+Focus on information systems risk and security in distributed business environments; develop policies, practices, and systems for security of computers and data in business.
+Includes a research component.